-Because Social Current believes that organizations do not achieve impact by accident but through dedication and rigorous attention to high standards, we’ve identified the following Commitments to deliver foundational direction in achieving lasting impact:
+Because Social Current believes that organizations do not achieve impact by accident but through dedication and rigorous attention to high standards, we’ve identified the following Commitments of High-Impact Nonprofit Organizations to deliver foundational direction in achieving lasting impact:

 • Leading with Vision